heycarsten/personal-page/README.md

 ### Git / GitHub

-However you decide to store your source repositories, it’s super important to use some form of version control.
+However you decide to store your source repositories, I feel it’s super important to use some form of version control.
 When I started my career Subversion was the standard, around 2007-2008 I learned about Git and was sold on it immediately.
 I also really like GitHub, I have been using it since it launched and continue to be a satisfied customer.

 ### iTerm2 / Terminal

 For about 5 years now I have been using zsh as my shell, with the help of Oh-My-ZSH.
 I still really like it a lot.
 I had a brief time with Hyper a year or so ago and I liked it but it just wasn’t quite for me at the time.
 I look forward to seeing how it has progressed since then.
+I think there is a lot of room for improvement in CLI interfaces and shells!

+### Chrome / Safari

+I tend to use Chrome on my desktop environment (macOS) and Safari on my touch devices (iOS).
+Firefox is also really great on macOS, but I just don't find myself using it very often.
+Developer Tools in Chrome are still my preference, but Safari is a close second.

 ### Homebrew